Zeisenx/Zeisenx/README.md

 # Rubbish Coder

-I started programming to self-education on 2010, but I stil write useless code
+I started programming to self-education on 2010, but I still write useless code

 ## I have experienced on
 - Reverse Engineering